lukemurraynz/lukemurraynz.github.io/blog/2023-11-09-IPv6-on-Azure.md

 This will be an ever-increasing functionality.

-As the world becomes increasingly interconnected, the need for robust and scalable networking solutions has never been greater.
+As the world becomes increasingly interconnected, the need for reliable and scalable networking solutions has never been greater.
 IPv6 is the latest version of the Internet Protocol, offering a range of benefits over its predecessor, IPv4.

 There are several benefits of using IPv6 over IPv4, including: